dsomleff/react-camp/react-notes/README.md

 - `dispatch` is passing `action` to a `reducer`.

 ## React Hooks
 - Hooks can be called only inside of FBC and allow us to do things, that previously were available only in CBC.
-Hook cannot be called from nested function, that exist in FBC.
+Hook cannot be called from nested function (like another Hook or if statement), that exist in FBC.

+### useState()
 - `useState()` - always accept as an argument initial state (`props.nameOfTheProp`) and returns this state and a function that update the value of the state.
 State can be whatever you like, not only an object, but string, boolean, etc.
 ```js
 const [title, setTitle] = useState(props.title); // grab the value from props